ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

       foreach(bundle in submittedBundles)
       {
-        // Compare Certificate Chains, if they do not match, it counts as a submission if(!connectionBundle.approx_equals(bundle))
+        // Compare Certificate Chains, if they do not match, it counts as a
+        // submission.
+        if(!connectionBundle.approx_equals(bundle))
           bundle.num_reports_to_thirdparty++
         else {